Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation

 with implied periodic boundary conditions, we have $\omega= -1 + 2B - 4 \Delta$.
 Note that there are persistent oscillations even in the absence of an external field $B=0$.
 In that case the interaction term $\sigma^z_j \sigma^z_{j+1}$ (corresponding in the Wigner-Jordan picture to a quartic term) picks out a natural synchronization frequency.
 Since $A$ is antisymmetric, $P_{2,3} AP_{2,3}=-A$, the oscillating coherences will also be antisymmetric.
 The symmetric stationary state $\rho_{1,\infty}$ spoils anti-synchronization between site 2 and 3 by offsetting the equilibrium value.
 However, an observable that is zero in this state $\tr\left(O_{k} \rho_{1,\infty}\right)=0$, $k = 2,3$, will be robustly and stably anti-synchronized $\lim_{t \to \infty}\ave{O_2(t)}=-\lim_{t \to \infty}\ave{O_3(t)}$ with frequency $\omega$.
 A possible choice is the transverse spin $O_{k}=\sigma^x_{k}$, $k = 2,3$.
 This is demonstrated in Figure \ref{fig:SpinHalfA-synch_observ}.

-Using this example, we can further make a link to previous studies of quantum synchronization which focused on limit cycles in phase space.
+Using this example, we can further make a link to previous studies of quantum synchronization, which focused on limit cycles in phase space.
 In Figure \ref{fig:SpinHalfA-synch_phaseSpace} we show the limit cycles of the second and third spins in the phase space defined by the usual Bloch sphere representation of a qubit.
 We see that the two limit cycles are perfectly out of phase, as expected for anti-synchronization.
-We can also see clearly that the first site is not synchronized to either the first or second site since it's phase space trajectory quickly decays to a fixed point rather than the common limit cycle of sites 1 and 2.
+We can also see clearly that the first site is not synchronized to either the first or second site since its phase space trajectory quickly decays to a fixed point rather than the common limit cycle of sites 2 and 3.

-\subsection{Lattice models with translationally invariant non-Abelian symmetries: Stable and Metastable Synchronization}
+\subsection{Lattice Models with Translationally Invariant non-Abelian Symmetries: Stable and Metastable Synchronization}

-We will now proceed to explore examples of many-body models which exhibit robust and stable/meta-stable synchronization between every site as a consequence of their symmetry structure.
-We first discuss the Fermi-Hubbard model as a base case and then explore its generalisations to multi-band and higher spin versions before commenting on how our theory can be applied to existing experimental set-ups.
+We will now proceed to explore examples of many-body models that exhibit robust and stable/meta-stable synchronization between every site due to their symmetry structure.
+We first discuss the Fermi-Hubbard model as a base case and then explore its generalizations to multi-band and higher spin versions before commenting on how our theory can be applied to existing experimental set-ups.
 We will also explain how systems can be engineered using the theory in this work to create long-lived synchronization.